 SEA is a private organization that works in economic development.
 The alliance is 6 years old and renews a contract with the county annually.

-In June, the county commission tasked SEA with the development of the Economic Gardening Initiative pilot program and implementation of the Sandoval County Economic Development Action Strategy.
+In June, the county commission tasked SEA with the development of the Economic Gardening Initiative pilot program and the implementation of the Sandoval County Economic Development Action Strategy.

 Economic Gardening Initiative